Send Money Abroad with Kotak Insta Services| Kotak Mahindra Bank

 The tax will be applicable on all remittance(s) that fall under the LRS of RBI.

-What all transactions will be impacted by this TCS provision?
+What all transactions will be impacted by the New TCS rule?

 What is the new tax implication on remittances for pursuing overseas education?